Teaching Observations for Faculty, Staff, and Postdocs

 Teaching Observations are open to all faculty, postdocs, and staff who facilitate learning in the Columbia University community.

 Teaching Observations are offered during the fall and spring semesters.
 To arrange for a teaching observation, please submit the online request form (above) at least two weeks prior to the date when you would like to be observed.
-In Fall 2019, the deadline to submit a Teaching Observation request is October 18.
+In Spring 2020, the deadline to submit a Teaching Observation request is February 21.
 A teaching observation consultant will follow up to discuss your goals for student learning and for the observation.

 What happens before, during, and after the observation?